Wines Shipped Direct to Louisiana Consumers

 - Contact the Office of Alcohol and Tobacco Control (ATC) at www.atc.la.gov and apply for a permit.

-Each month, you will be mailed a Louisiana Tax Return for Sparkling and Still Wines Shipped Direct to Consumers (Form R-5696).
-This return must be completed and mailed to the Louisiana Department of Revenue (LDR), PO Box 201, Baton Rouge, LA 70821 each month, even if no direct shipments to consumers are made during the reporting period.
-In addition, a Louisiana Sales Tax return (R-1029) must be filed for each reporting period.
-Currently, you can file and remit the Louisiana Sales Tax electronically.
-If you have questions pertaining to the direct shipped sparkling and still wine tax, please contact us at email@example.com or (855) 307-3893.
+Each month, you will be mailed Form R-5696, Louisiana Tax Return for Wines Shipped Direct to Consumers.
+This return must be completed and mailed to the Louisiana Department of Revenue, PO Box 201, Baton Rouge, LA 70821 each month, even if no direct shipments to consumers are made during the reporting period.
+If you have questions pertaining to the direct shipped sparkling and still wine tax, please contact us at firstname.lastname@example.org or (855) 307-3893.